Updated: October 26, 2017

 If you’re celebrating turkey day in Orlando, chances are Disney World will be a part of your plans.
 A Disney World Thanksgiving offers plenty of family-friendly activities, with each of the four parks—Magic Kingdom, Epcot, Animal Kingdom and Hollywood Studios—all open.
 From where to eat to what to see and do, my guide to a Disney World Thanksgiving will give you a head start on this traditional American holiday.

 Where to Eat in Disney World for Thanksgiving

-Liberty Tree Tavern: Lunch and Dinner
+- Liberty Tree Tavern: Lunch and Dinner

-Akershus Royal Banquet Hall – Lunch and Dinner
+- Akershus Royal Banquet Hall: Lunch and Dinner

-Biergarten – Lunch and Dinner (buffet)
+- Biergarten Restaurant: Lunch and Dinner

-Coral Reef – Lunch and Dinner
+- Coral Reef: Lunch and Dinner

-Le Cellier Steakhouse – Lunch and Dinner
+- Le Cellier Steakhouse: Lunch and Dinner

-Rose & Crown Pub & Dining Room – Lunch and Dinner
+- Rose & Crown Pub & Dining Room: Lunch and Dinner

 Disney’s Hollywood Studios

-50’s Prime Time Cafe
+- 50’s Prime Time Cafe: Lunch and Dinner

-Hollywood and Vine – Lunch and Dinner (buffet
+- Hollywood and Vine: Lunch and Dinner

 Disney’s Animal Kingdom

-Tusker House – Lunch and Dinner (buffet)
+- Tusker House – Lunch and Dinner (buffet)

-Wolfgang Puck Cafe – The Café
+- Wolfgang Puck Cafe – The Café

-Walt Disney World Resort Hotels will also be hosting Thanksgiving dinners.
+Walt Disney World Resort Dinners

 What to Do During a Disney World Thanksgiving

 See a Thanksgiving Parade